 Learn from tried and tested recipes, invent later!

-I sincerely recommend you to try these recipes already tested and follow from beginning to end the posts about Part 1 – How To Make Soap From Scratch and Part 2 – How To Make Soap by Cold Process Step-by-Step and presented on this website, before starting to venture into new recipes.
+I sincerely recommend you to try the basic recipes already tested and follow from beginning to end the tutorials How To Make Soap From Scratch and How To Make Soap by Cold Process Step-by-Step, before starting to venture into new recipes.

 I must confess that I also wanted to try personalized recipes for myself at first, and “invented” my first recipe.
 The soap, although it was not a complete ruin, turned into “chalk” over time, as it had too much lye.
 Exactly because I replaced one oil with another without recalculating anything.

-From there, I followed this website, the Lovely Greens, which I loved for embracing everything that is natural, but without fundamentalisms, in a practical, reasonable and unpretentious tone.
-They can and should use it as a reference too, if they speak English well.
+From there, I followed this website, the Lovely Greens, which I loved for embracing everything that is natural, but without fundamentalisms, in a practical, reasonable and unassumed tone.
+You can and should use it as a reference too, if you’re comfortable with English.
 It is my reference and inspiration for HerbAlcochete.

 I never had problems with soap again !!
 They might not have the expected color or aroma, but they were always very good, so I never used products purchased for the bath again.